GameAutomators/eBook-Source/Introduction/1-image.md

 *Fig: The image depicts the block diagram of the approach using adb tool and image processing for solving the games*

-We use adb tool to take a screenshot of the phone screen and send over the image to the computer.
+We use adb tool to take a screenshot of the phone screen and send over to the computer.
 Next, we use a set of image processing techniques to extract relevant features in the image.
-Depending on the features, we can simuate the touch or swipe virtually on the phone using adb tool.
+Depending on the features, we decide the appropriate action (touch or swipe) that must be taken and do that virtually using adb commands.

 We can run the above steps in a loop to automate a game that needs repetition or has multiple levels.